ionic-team/ionic-site/docs/v2/getting-started/tutorial/adding-pages/index.md

 ```

-We see that `this.rootPage` is set to `HelloIonicPage`, so `HelloIonicPage` will be the first view loaded in the nav controller.
+We see that `this.rootPage` is set to `HelloIonicPage`, so `HelloIonicPage` will be the first page loaded in the nav controller.
 Let's take a look at it.

 ### Creating a Page